-IIO Investigators may be required to interview a witness who has already been interviewed by the IIO or another agency.
-The situations where this could occur include:
+Occasionally, IIO Investigators may be required to interview a witness who has already been interviewed by the IIO or another agency.
+In these cases, careful consideration and planning must be made by the interviewers to ensure it does not create issues with consistency and accuracy.